-- (a) Before the financial statements of the Group and of the Company were prepared, the Directors took reasonable steps: - (i) to ascertain that action had been taken in relation to the writing off of bad debts and the making of allowance for doubtful debts and satisfied themselves that there were no bad debts to be written off and no allowance for doubtful debts was required; and - (ii) to ensure that any current assets which were unlikely to be realised in the ordinary course of the business including the value of current assets as shown in the accounting records of the Group and of the Company have been written down to an amount which the current assets might be expected so to realise. - (b) At the date of this report, the Directors are not aware of any circumstances: - (i) which would render it necessary to write off any bad debts or to make any allowance for doubtful debts in the financial statements of the Group and of the Company; or - (ii) which would render the values attributed to current assets in the financial statements of the Group and of the Company misleading; or - (iii) not otherwise dealt with in this report or the financial statements of the Group and of the Company which would render any amount stated in the financial statements misleading; or - (iv) which have arisen and render adherence to the existing method of valuation of assets or liabilities of the Group and of the Company misleading or inappropriate.
+- (a) Before the financial statements of the Group and of the Company were prepared, the Directors took reasonable steps: - (i) to ascertain that action had been taken in relation to the writing off of bad debts and the making of allowance for doubtful debts and satisfied themselves that there were no bad debts to be written off and no allowance for doubtful debts was required; and - (ii) to ensure that any current assets which were unlikely to be realised in the ordinary course of the business including the value of current assets as shown in the accounting records of the Group and of the Company have been written down to an amount which the current assets might be expected so to realise. - (b) At the date of this report, the Directors are not aware of any circumstances: - (i) which would render it necessary to write off any bad debts or to make any allowance for doubtful debts in the financial statements of the Group and of the Company; or - (ii) which would render the values attributed to current assets in the financial statements of the Group and of the Company misleading; or - (iii) not otherwise dealt with in this report or the financial statements of the Group and of the Company which would render any amount stated in the financial statements misleading; or

-Other Statutory Information (Cont'd)
+Other statutory information (Cont'd)

-- (c) At the date of this report, there does not exist: - (i) any charge on the assets of the Group and of the Company which has arisen since the end of the financial year which secures the liabilities of any other person; or - (ii) any contingent liability of the Group or of the Company which has arisen since the end of the financial year. - (d) In the opinion of Directors: - (i) no contingent liability or other liability has become enforceable or is likely to become enforceable within the period of twelve months after the end of the financial year which will or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due; - (ii) the results of the operations of the Group and of the Company during the financial year were not substantially affected by any item, transaction or event of a material and unusual nature; and - (iii) there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely to affect substantially the results of the operations of the Group and of the Company for the financial year in which this report is made.
+- At the date of this report, the Directors are not aware of any circumstances: (Cont'd) - (iv) which have arisen and render adherence to the existing method of valuation of assets or liabilities of the Group and of the Company misleading or inappropriate. - At the date of this report, there does not exist: (c) - any charge on the assets of the Group and of the Company which has arisen since (i) the end of the financial year which secures the liabilities of any other person; or - any contingent liability of the Group or of the Company which has arisen since the (ii) end of the financial year. - In the opinion of Directors: (d) - (i) no contingent liability or other liability has become enforceable or is likely to become enforceable within the period of twelve months after the end of the financial year which will or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due; - the results of the operations of the Group and of the Company during the financial (ii) year were not substantially affected by any item, transaction or event of a material and unusual nature: and - there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely to affect substantially the results of the operations of the Group and of the Company for the financial year in which this report is made.